github/docs/content/github/administering-a-repository/about-protected-branches.md

 {% endnote %}

 You can set up required status checks to either be "loose" or "strict."
-The type of required status check you choose determines whether your branch is required to be up-to-date with the base branch before merging.
+The type of required status check you choose determines whether your branch is required to be up to date with the base branch before merging.

 | Type of required status check | Setting | Merge requirements | Considerations |
 | --- | --- | --- | --- |